-What is "Financial Responsibility"?
+What is "Financial Assurance"?

 Owners and operators of certain businesses, including solid and hazardous waste storage facilities, oil and gas wells, and processors of radioactive materials, are required by Tennessee law to provide proof that they have sufficient funds to pay for the clean up of any accidental releases of hazardous materials at their facilities, as well as the ability to compensate third parties for any damage to human health or property.
 In many cases, they must also demonstrate that they are able to pay for the long-term maintenance and monitoring of closed sites.